A Renormalization Group Analysis of the Ising Model Coupled to Causal Dynamical Triangulations: Functional Renormalization Group Equation

 due to the cyclic property of the trace.
 The same is true for

 Moreover

 implying that their trace yields the same operator, namely

 Hence, we are left with 5 distinct operators at fourth-order.
-The over-counting problem for $O_6$ operators is only due to the reverse symmetry because the cyclic symmetry of the trace is broken.
-This implies that, out of the $2^5 = 32$ $O_6$ operators, we have $20$ distinct ones.
+For $O_6$ operators, the over-counting is not due to the cyclicity of the trace because, in our basis, the two $C$ matrices sit at fixed positions.
+Cyclic permutations of the index pattern generally move the $C$ insertions and therefore produce distinct basis elements within our truncation.
+After modding out only by reversal (transpose) symmetry, the $2^5=32$ naive patterns reduce to $20$ distinct $O_6$ operators.

 We introduce the dimensionless couplings $g_{2n}^{(j)}$ for $n=2,3$ after re-scaling the kinetic term to its canonical coefficient, defined by

 where $N_U^{(j)}$ and $N_V^{(j)}$ are the numbers of $U$ and $V$ matrices respectively in the operator.
 For the $O_4$ operators, $N_U^{(j)} + N_V^{(j)} = 4$ and $N_U^{(j)} + N_V^{(j)} = 6$ for $O_6$ operators.
 The canonical scaling dimensions $\alpha_4$ and $\alpha_6$ are not determined by dimensional analysis because the RG flow scale is the dimensionless matrix size $N$.
 However, they can be fixed by requiring that the beta functions have no explicit dependence on $N$ (they are ``autonomous'') in the large $N$ limit.
 This sets an upper bound on the canonical scaling of the couplings \cite{Eichhorn2018}.
 Choosing the canonical dimensions below this bound only removes interactions from the beta functions, so the ``most interacting" theory is one where the bound is saturated.